MSU Extension Flathead County Newsletter

 Hog Live Clinic #1—June 13, 2020

 Sheep Weigh-in and Tagging May 18, 2020, 4:30-6:30 pm at Fairgrounds (RSVP Required)

-There will be no more multiple make-up LQA.
-If you miss them you may make them up in another county if a training is available.
+There will be no more make-up LQA.
+If you miss this you may be able to make them up in another county if a training is available.
 Most counties complete trainings in March.

 MONTANA 4-H MERCHANDISE